Plan a calmer dinner week in 2 minutes —start free

 The Apps (Ranked)

-What it does: SummitPlate uses AI to build weekly meal plans optimized around ingredient overlap — meaning it intentionally reuses ingredients across meals to reduce waste and cut costs.
+What it does: SummitPlate uses AI to build weekly meal plans optimized around ingredient overlap — meaning it intentionally reuses ingredients across meals to reduce waste and make shopping simpler.

 What we liked:

 • The ingredient overlap system actually works.
-We tested a family of 4 plan and saw real savings — $127/week for 21 meals vs. $180+ without planning
+We tested a family of 4 plan and got a tighter weekly list with fewer one-off ingredients

 • Grocery lists are organized by aisle, which sounds minor but is a game-changer when you're actually shopping